-If you experience a loss of vacuum in your system - as registered by the gauge near the pump - slowly turn the shutoff valve to isolate the pump from your mainline.
+If you experience a loss of vacuum in your system - as registered in the gauge near the pump - slowly turn the shut-off valve to isolate the pump from your mainline.
 DO NOT SHUT THE VALVE SUDDENLY, AS PUMP DAMAGE MAY RESULT.
 If the gauge begins to return to normal operating vacuum, then the pump is working properly, and the source of the leak is somewhere in your sap lines or taps.

 If the pump fails to recover normal vacuum, then the pump is the source of the problem.
-Disconnect the pump from your mainline and inspect the pump diaphragms and/or valves for any holes or tears.
+Inspect the pump diaphragms and/or valves for any holes or tears.
 In the case of the valves, check for and remove any material that may have entered a pump body and lodged in the valve, preventing the valve from proper opening and closing.